 Install the Collector for Windows with the installer script πŸ”—

-The Splunk Distribution of OpenTelemetry Collector for Windows is a package that provides integrated collection and forwarding for all data types.
+The Splunk Distribution of the OpenTelemetry Collector for Windows is a package that provides integrated collection and forwarding for all data types.
 Install the package using one of these methods:

 Prerequisites πŸ”—